Red Sox vs. Guardians Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has 19 doubles, two triples, five home runs, 23 walks and 24 RBI (66 total hits).
-He's also stolen three bases.
+- Alex Verdugo has 19 doubles, two triples, five home runs, 25 walks and 24 RBI (66 total hits).
+He has swiped three bases.

 Verdugo Recent Games